m-spangenberg/spectra/README.md

 + build simple GUI

 #### DEPENDENCIES
-spectral is written in Python 3 and makes use of opencv, ffmpeg, numpy and pillow.
+spectra is written in Python 3 and makes use of opencv, ffmpeg, numpy and pillow.

 #### PLEASE NOTE
 This script is a work in progress and I take no responsibility if it destroys or otherwise mangles your files.